tolauwae/phd-thesis/src/remote/remote.typ

 Note that we only allow updates if the underlying types remain the same.
 While this provides safety, it can still have undesirable effects.
 For example when updating, in the middle of a recursive function the new base conditions might have already been exceeded.
 The WARDuino VM does not tackle these kinds of problems.
 In future work we hope to improve on this by incorporating techniques from work on dynamic software updates~@tesone18:dynamic.

 === Callback Handling <remote:callback-handling>
 In @remote:interrupts we discussed the architecture of our callback handling system.
 The system follows an event-driven approach, where ordinary WebAssembly functions are registered as callbacks for a specific event.
 Before we can formalize how callbacks are executed by the WebAssembly runtime, we must extend the abstract syntax with the necessary concepts: events, callbacks, memory slices, and callback mappings.
-The top part of @fig:callback-typing shows how we extend the syntax, starting from the WebAssembly abstract syntax with the additional syntax for remote debugging.
+The top part of @fig:callback-typing shows how we extend the syntax, #note[We only formalize one callback for one topic, as multiple callbacks/* for one topic*/, we would need to introduce a new list type/*, and specify in what order and when exactly callbacks are processed.
+As this could have a large performance impact, we do not formalize multiple callbacks per topic*/.]starting from the WebAssembly abstract syntax with the additional syntax for callback handling.

 // todo update to new callback hadnling system from multiverse paper
 #semantics(